How to Check System Uptime in Windows 10

 3. How to Uninstall a Program using Command Prompt?

-Method 3: Check Uptime in Network Adaptor Properties
+Method 3: Check Uptime in Network Adapter Properties

-Moving on, our next method for checking system uptime is via Network Adaptor Properties.
+Moving on, our next method for checking system uptime is via Network Adapter Properties.

-NOTE: Please note that this method is not full proof as your network adaptor might be disabled while your computer is ON.
+NOTE: Please note that this method is not foolproof as your network adapter might be disabled while your computer is ON.
 But this happens rarely and you can very much rely on it.

-Next, right-click on your network adaptor and select Status.
-Here, you can see your network adaptor’s running duration (which is equivalent to system uptime in Windows).
+Next, right-click on your network adapter and select Status.
+Here, you can see your network adapter’s running duration (which is equivalent to system uptime in Windows).

 SEE ALSO: How to Configure Cloudflare DNS (1.1.1.1) in your Windows 10 PC?